 Yusuf Özmen, who was arrested in March to serve a sentence on a Gülen-linked conviction despite having stage 4 cancer, remains in prison despite a medical report saying he is almost totally disabled, Bold Medya reported.

-Özmen’s prostate cancer metastasized to his lungs in a short period of time.
+Özmen’s testicular cancer metastasized to his lungs in a short period of time.
 A medical report signed by 40 doctors said he was not fit to remain in prison.
 However, the Istanbul Institute of Forensic Medicine issued another health report in April saying he could stay in prison.
 The report added that the institute should be consulted if Özmen’s health continued to deteriorate.

 Despite his critical condition, Özmen was confined alone in a quarantine cell for months due to his frequent hospital visits.